How Big Oil And Other Big Corporations Control Our Lives

 If there is a single common denominator for our modern society, one item with which every person living in a modern city can relate, it is the price of gas, or “petrol” to some.
 The price keeps going up, well out of proportion to every other commodity, and well beyond the government’s ‘cost of living’ figures (which are laughable at best).

 The industry apologists will nay-say this notion, citing instead such things as tangles of import/export regulations, exploration and drilling costs, and a host of other factors.
-To some extent, the operating costs are legitimate, but belong figured into the actual costs of doing business.
+To some extent, the operating costs are legitimate, but belong figured into the actual costs of doing business, and not as a wildly fluctuating excuse driven by the whim of the moment.

 Neither do I accept the excuse about regulations.
 As with the insurance industry, or any other powerful industry, many of these rules are self-imposed.
 That is, they have carefully crafted the language (of these laws) to their own (profit) advantage, and lobbied for their passage.